 B. Carol Hinton Park

 In 2012, the City of Springfield received a grant from the Michigan Department of Natural Resources and Environment to create a park out of a small piece of city-owned property near the intersection of 27th Street and Frisbie Boulevard.
 Previously there had been no parks in this particular section of the City and access to other parks was hindered by having to cross Dickman Rd to the North.
-The City build a play scape and installed basketball courts; all surrounded by an unobtrusive fence.
+The City built a play scape and installed basketball courts; all surrounded by an unobtrusive fence.
 There are no plans to expand the park.

 Rothchild Park is an approximately 12 acre park located off Helmer Road and Harmonia Road at the northwest border of the city.
 The City of Springfield named the park in honor of longtime city councilman Saul Rothchild.
 The open park features a pavilion with picnic tables and a large green space.